Oyster Yachts: British Manufacture

+Ownership, Administration and Acquisition

 In 2008 the company was sold to private equity house Balmoral Capital in 2008 for around £70m who then sold it in 2012 to Dutch private equity firm HTP Investments BV for around £15m.

-On 5 February 2018, Oyster Marine, the boat-building arm of the Oyster group (which also includes Oyster Brokerage and Oyster Charter) went into administration after a crisis in July 2015 when there was a catastrophic failure of the internal hull structure of a new Oyster 825 "Polina Star III" and the yacht sank.
-Despite significant positive efforts to quickly recall and repair the 4 other yachts built the same way, confidence was dented for a couple of years and incoming orders fell by 1/3rd for the next 24 months.
-Following the successful launch of several new models the company closed the end of 2017 with a record orderbook of £83m but with some cash flow issues.
-The Dutch shareholders made a sudden decision in January 2018 to withdraw their support and the directors had no alternative but to appoint Administrators.
+On 5 February 2018, Oyster Marine, the boat-building arm of the Oyster group (which also includes Oyster Brokerage and Oyster Charter) went into administration.

+In July 2015, there was a failure of the internal hull structure of an Oyster 825 "Polina Star III".
+An investigation found the manufacturing process of the inner structure of the Oyster 825 led to the vessel sinking.
+Following the successful launch of several new models the company closed at the end of 2017 due to cash flow issues.
+The then owner, Dutch Private Equity owner H.T.P.
+Investments BV withdrew their support, leaving the directors with no alternative but to appoint Administrators.

-KPMG was appointed as administrator to Oyster Marine Holdings (the holding company for Oyster Yachts) on 7 February 2018, and tried to find a new buyer for the business.
+KPMG was appointed as administrator to Oyster Marine Holdings (the holding company for Oyster Yachts) on 7 February 2018.

-On 20 March 2018, gaming software entrepreneur Richard Hadida was announced as the new owner.
-Hadida has embarked on a mission to get the business back on its feet and to re-employ as many of the 420 previous employees of Oyster Yachts as possible.
-The Oyster Board consists of CEO Richard Hadida and CFO Becky Bridgen together with Non-Executives Ashley Highfield (Senior Independent Director), Eddie Jordan, Ivan Ritossa and Rob Humphreys.
+On 20 March 2018, British tech entrepreneur and founder of Evolution Gaming Group Richard Hadida acquired Oyster Yachts in its entirety.
+Hadida began re-employing many previous employees of Oyster Yachts.
+The Oyster Board consists of Hadida and CFO Becky Bridgen together with Non-Executives Ashley Highfield (Senior Independent Director), Eddie Jordan, Ivan Ritossa and Rob Humphreys.

 Reinvestment and Growth

-Under Hadida’s ownership the company re-started manufacturing in its Wroxham yard on 15 May 2018, beginning to fulfil the contracts that Oyster held before it entered administration.
-This included re-hiring 50 of Oyster’s former shipwrights.
+Under Hadida’s ownership the company restarted manufacturing in its Wroxham yard on 15 May 2018, beginning to fulfil the contracts that Oyster held before it entered administration.
+This included rehiring 50 of Oyster’s former shipwrights.